Church of God (Guthrie, Oklahoma): History

-The origin of the Church of God lies in the holiness movement, particularly the teaching of Daniel Sidney Warner that led to the establishment of the Church of God (Anderson).
-Distinctives included the teaching that "all believers are members of the church of God" and the "concept of unity among believers."
-The Church of God taught nonresistance and held that "interracial worship was a sign of the true Church", with both whites and blacks ministering regularly in Church of God congregations, which invited people of all races to worship there.
-Those who were entirely sanctified testified that they were "saved, sanctified, and prejudice removed."
-Though outsiders would sometimes attack Church of God services and camp meetings for their stand for racial equality, Church of God members were "undeterred even by violence" and "maintained their strong interracial position as the core of their message of the unity of all believers".
+The origin of the Church of God lies in the Wesleyan-Holiness movement, particularly the teaching of Daniel Sidney Warner that led to the establishment of the Church of God (Anderson).
+Tenets of the church included the teaching that "all believers are members of the church of God" and the "concept of unity among believers".
+The Church of God taught nonresistance and held that "interracial worship was a sign of the true Church", with both white and black people ministering regularly in Church of God congregations Those who were entirely sanctified testified that they were "saved, sanctified, and prejudice removed".

 George Winn, an ex-slave, founded the Guthrie congregation itself at Guthrie in 1905.
 Its early work toward racial integration gained it the pejorative title The Church of God (Holstein).
 The Guthrie congregation and associated congregations are from a group who under the leadership of C.E.
 Orr dissolved fellowship with Church of God (Anderson) as a result of controversies, chiefly "worldly conformity in dress", that arose regarding liberal versus conservative issues during the years 1910-1917; the Church of God is thus among the original denominations of the conservative holiness movement though it remains generally isolated due to its anti-sectarian position.
 It is therefore not well represented in the Interchurch Holiness Convention, with only a few Church of God (Guthrie, Oklahoma) adherents in attendance.
 The Guthrie congregation felt that the larger Church of God (Anderson) was compromising the original teachings of the Evening Light Reformation and chose to remain with what they believed to be the original standards.
-They felt that this could easily be ascertained by comparing the teachings of the Anderson Movement at that time with the original writings of the Evening Light Reformation.
-The term "Evening Lights Saints", connected to the Church of God's mission to evangelism, is derived from : "...it shall come to pass, that at evening time it shall be light."

 In 2003, the Church of God (Guthrie, Oklahoma) had 43 congregations in 18 states in the United States; (the largest concentrations being in Oklahoma and California).
 The church does not keep membership rolls.
 Faith and Victory (founded 1923) is a monthly publication of the church.
 Through mission efforts the church has extended into at least 11 other countries outside of the U.S., including India, Mexico, Nigeria and the Philippines.